Tracking Passengers and Baggage Items Using Multiple Overhead Cameras at Security Checkpoints: Results and Discussion

-To evaluate the performance of our tracking algorithm, we provide the detections as inputs to MHT at 30 frames per second and then compute tracking metrics using our ground truth frames, which we annotated as described in Table \ref{tab:specifications}.
-To dissociate the evaluation of the tracking algorithm and our tracklet association approach, in this section, a passenger that re-enters the field of view of the camera receives a new identifier.
-Results demonstrating our system's ability to maintain consistent passenger identifiers are presented in the next subsection.
+We compare the performance of our single-camera tracking algorithm using the proposed SSL detectors with the pre-trained baseline detector and the SL detector.
+We also evaluate the impact of our SCA algorithm, described in Section \ref{sec:sca}, where we use $t_{th}=3$ seconds and $\delta_{max}=200$ in Eq. \ref{eq:single_tracklet}.
+To preserve the entirely self-supervised nature of our pipeline, we refrain from fine-tuning the re-identification module of the baseline tracker, which is pre-trained on the MOT17 \cite{DBLP:journals/corr/Leal-TaixeMRRS15} dataset.
+To dissociate the evaluation of the tracking method from our MCTA approach, we use a modified version of the annotations in Table \ref{tab:specifications} where a passenger that re-enters the field of view of a camera receives a new identifier.
+Thus, the number of unique ground truth passenger identifiers (column GT in Table \ref{tab:track_evaluation}) is much higher than those listed in Table \ref{tab:specifications}.
+We evaluate our system's ability to maintain consistent passenger identifiers across multiple perspectives in Section \ref{sub:mcta_resuls_discussion}.

-As Table \ref{tab:track_evaluation} illustrates, our approach shows substantial performance improvements in identity-based $F_1$ (IDF1), recall (IDR), and precision (IDP) as well as in standard recall (Rcll), precision (Prcn), and false alarm rates (FAR).
-It also improves the tracking-specific metrics of mostly tracked (MT) and mostly lost (ML) trajectories.
-These results are a consequence of the reductions in false positives (FP), false negatives (FN), and identity switches (IDs).
-As a result, our method produces substantial gains in MOTA without negatively impacting MOTP.
-Notably, our approach shows a relative MOTA improvement of up to $23\%$ for passengers and up to $74\%$ for baggage items (Camera 9).
+As Table \ref{tab:track_evaluation} shows, the SSL-wo-$\alpha$ and SSL approaches outperform the tracker using the baseline detector by a large margin.
+The notable improvements in identity-based $F_1$ (IDF1), recall (IDR), and precision (IDP) \cite{IDF1_scor_eccv} as well as in standard recall and precision are primarily a result of the reduction in false positives and false negatives generated by the SSL model.
+Self-supervision also improves the tracking-specific metrics of mostly tracked (MT), mostly lost (ML), identity switches (IDs), and fragmented (FM) trajectories \cite{Stiefelhagen:CLEAR_MOT}.
+As a result, our method produces substantial gains in MOTA.
+Again, both SSL models perform on par with the SL model for person tracking.
+For baggage items, we see similar performance improvements, but the challenges illustrated in Fig. \ref{fig:bag_failure_cases} again preclude the SSL models from reaching the performance of the SL strategy.
+Finally, our SCA algorithm leads to further performance gains, particularly in terms of IDs.

-Fig. \ref{fig:track_bar} shows that in the remaining datasets we obtain similar tracking performance improvement in terms of precision, recall, percentage of mostly tracked trajectories ($\%$MT), fraction of computed detections that are correctly identified (IDR) \cite{IDF1_scor_eccv}, and MOTA for passengers and baggage items.
-Fig. \ref{fig:track} illustrates the tracking and association results.

-\subsection{Multi-camera Tracklet Association}
+\subsection{Multi-Camera Tracklet Association}